AviiNL/battlenet-ts/readme.md

  - Send teamspeak private text messages
  - Add or remove users from teamspeak groups based on group name
  - Get guild member information to get the rank id
+ - Listen for incoming chat messages that are sent to the bot

 ## Todo
  - Select a character (if more than one found in guild) to authenticate against